plantae-nrs/aws-lambda-layer-create-script/README.md

 ```

 The script outputs the size of the zipped layer as shown above (60MB).
 Make sure you read the guidelines on limits published here - https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html

+Once finished note the packges installed and *ONLY* add required dependancies to requirements.txt.
+For example: since scipy and numpy are provided by AWS layer - they should be included in requirements.txt.

+Modify createlayer.sh, add `--no-deps` to the pip install so it will look as such:
+`docker run -v "$PWD":/var/task "lambci/lambda:build-python$1" /bin/sh -c "pip install --no-deps -r requirements.txt -t python/lib/python$1/site-packages/; exit"`

+Rerun `createlayer.sh`

 Any layer(.zip) above 10MB in size must be uploaded to S3 first so you can provide AWS Lambda with a link to the layer on S3, and layers less than 10MB can be uploaded directly through the AWS lambda console.
 Each function can have up to 5 layers, and the total size of all unzipped layers and code must be less than 250 MB.